 Stories Should Grow/Evolve with Their Characters

 If you’re like me, you’re probably of the camp of people who balked at the idea of Pixar making a fourth Toy Story movie.
 Toy Story 3 had wrapped up the adventures of Woody and Buzz and their relationship with Andy so perfectly, and I know I wasn’t the only one screaming for the franchise to end there!
-And then I saw Toy Story 4 and realized, though the franchise should have ended with Toy Story 3, there are still stories and adventures we could go on with these characters, whether in feature films or shorts.
+And then I saw Toy Story 4 and realized, though the franchise should have ended with Toy Story 3, there are still stories and adventures we can go on with these characters, whether in feature films or shorts.

-Going back to Creed, with the exception of Rocky V and Rocky Balboa, Sylvester Stallone has proven to understand exactly what makes a worthy sequel.
+For most of the Rocky franchise (most), including the Creed/Creed 2 continuation story, Sylvester Stallone has proven to understand exactly what makes a worthy sequel.